kserve/website/docs/modelserving/storage/uri/uri.md

 |--- variables.data-00000-of-00001
 |--- variables.index
 ```

+!!! note
-Note that building the tarball from the directory specifying a version number is required for `tensorflow`.
+    Building the tarball from the directory specifying a version number is required for `tensorflow`.

 ### Specify and create the `InferenceService`
 And again, if everything went to plan we should be able to pull down the tarball and expose the endpoint.